juliankrispel/jkrsp/content/blog/slate-js-plugin-system/index.md

 That doesn't mean that they have to be complicated codebases however.

-Plugin systems have prevailed as a dominant architecture in text editing and IDEs for good reason.
+Plugin systems have prevailed as a dominant architecture [in](https://tiptap.dev/) [text](https://www.tiny.cloud/docs/plugins/) [editors](https://www.draft-js-plugins.com/) [and](https://marketplace.eclipse.org/) [IDEs](https://code.visualstudio.com/api) for good reason.
 They soothe the pains described above, let's have a look at how they do that.

 ## Plugins are a better mental model